 Pile wall appears to be limiting sliding of area upslope of the wall and is protecting the west portion of Site A embankment.
-The repair work should reinforce the embankment toe and reduce rates of soil loss from this area and the potential of destabilizing the upper embankment slope.
+The erosion repair work should reinforce the embankment toe and reduce rates of soil loss from this area and the potential of destabilizing the upper embankment slope.

-Slide activity in the lower part of the valley slope was initiated during construction that was mitigated via driven steel piles which appears effective.
+Slide activity in the lower part of the valley slope that was initiated during construction was mitigated via driven steel piles which appear effective.
 Instruments at the existing buried tangent pile wall indicated increased shallow slide movement rates but this is attributed to the lower slide activity during construction.
-There is ongoing slide activity directly below the west end of the old wall but it appears shallow and not currently a direct threat to the highway.
+There is ongoing slide activity directly below the west end of the old wall, but it appears shallow and not currently a direct threat to the highway.
 The embankment above the old pile wall has not exhibited signs of slide movement and slide related pavement damage has not been observed.

 Erosion and sedimentation buildup was observed around the new erosion mitigation structures.
-Some maintenance / warranty work is required around the culvert inlet but overall erosion potential is expected to reduce as vegetation becomes better established.
-The swale riprap requires repair to prevent expansion of the erosion damage.
-Due to the gradient in this area it may need to have angular riprap or gabion mattress installed at a select points as check dams to offer containment and help reduce flow energy to reduce the risk of future washouts.
+Some maintenance work is required around the culvert inlet.
+The east crotch swale riprap requires repair to prevent expansion of the erosion damage.
+Due to the gradient in this area, it may need to have angular riprap or gabion mattress installed at a select points as check dams to offer containment and help reduce flow energy to reduce the risk of future washouts.